 While all members of SARC (sometimes referred to as the Full Committee) are involved in the scrutiny of bills, other SARC functions are carried out by Subcommittees consisting of various members from the Full Committee.
-In the same way as the Full Committee consists of Upper and Lower House members, Subcommittees also consist of members from both Houses.
+In the same way as the Full Committee consists of Upper and Lower House members.
 While a Subcommittee has all the powers and privileges of a Full Committee it cannot report directly to Parliament.
 At the conclusion of a Subcommittee's investigations, it reports to the Full Committee.
-The Full Committee may adopt or reject the Report or part of it or make such modifications as it thinks necessary - section 32(4) of the Parliamentary Committees Act 2003.
+The Full Committee may adopt or reject the report or part of it or make such modifications as it thinks necessary (See section 32(4) of the Parliamentary Committees Act 2003).

 As mentioned above all members of SARC are involved in the scrutiny of Bills.
 SARC examines all Bills introduced into Parliament.
 There is no exception with regard to the type of Bills SARC may scrutinise.